 - Decreases risk of stroke: Studies show that cat owners are less likely to be at risk for having a stroke than any other pet owner.
-Scientists speculate this is also because of a cat’s low-maintenance ownership.
+Scientists speculate this is also because of a cat’s lower-maintenance ownership.

-- Boosts immunity: Exposure to pet dander and fur in the house results in increased resistance to allergens, decreasing risk for allergies and asthma.
+- Boosts immunity: Exposure to pet dander and fur in the house results in increased resistance to allergens, decreasing the risk for allergies and asthma.

-- Decreases risk of heart disease and heart attacks: A study conducted by the University of Minnesota’s Stroke Institute in Minneapolis have shown that those who do not own cats are 30-40% more likely to die of heart attacks than their cat-owning counterparts.
+- Decreases risk of heart disease and heart attacks: A study conducted by the University of Minnesota’s Stroke Institute in Minneapolis has shown that those who do not own cats are 30-40% more likely to die of heart attacks than their cat-owning counterparts.

 - Lowers triglycerides and cholesterol levels: High triglyceride and cholesterol levels contribute to heart disease and are symptomatic of type 2 diabetes as well as strokes, liver and kidney disease.
 Naturally, reductions in these levels lead to a decreased risk in these diseases.